Guarmanda/SQL-dump-to-Json/README.md

 # SQL-dump-to-Json

-At the top of the file, there is two variables:
+At the top of the file, there is three variables:
 ```
 Json_file = "database.json"
 sql_file = "traceforum.sql"